 Avoiding the allergen is the most effective treatment, but usually not possible all of the time.
 If you’re unable to stay indoors to ride out the season, then you will need to figure out how to best manage your allergies.
+Let's learn how you can eliminate or reduce your allergies:

 - Filter the air in your house and car by using air conditioning or air purifiers.
+Use a micron allergy-grade filter in your ventilation system.

 - Keep indoor air dry with a dehumidifier.